 How Has the Lawsuit How Has the Lawsuit Impacted the USCIS’s Interpretation? the USCIS’s Interpretation?

 Because of what the lawsuit asserts, the USCIS no longer plans to force certain applicants to leave the country during the period of inadmissibility.
-They will also not reject applications for adjustment of status if the applicant stayed in the country without a waiver during that period.
+They will also not reject applications for adjustment of status if the applicant stayed in the country without an immigration waiver during that period.

 While the new policy is still subject to change and finalization, we expect to hear relevant updates soon.
 If you feel that your situation meets the requirements of the class-action lawsuit, we recommend speaking with a Phoenix immigration attorney as soon as possible.

 What Are the Requirements for Class Action Eligibility?

 In order to qualify for the lawsuit, you must first meet certain requirements.
 These requirements are as follows.

 - You filed or will file an adjustment of status,